When to Skip Your Morning Workout

 • Slowly reduce caffeine intake during the day.
 Try to keep it to 1-2 cups of coffee or caffeinated tea in the morning and enjoy your cup o’ joe with breakfast to avoid the blood sugar spike and hormone wonkiness that comes with caffeine on an empty stomach.

-• Set an alarm for the same time each morning and work backwards to determine what time you need to hit the hay.
+• Set an alarm for the same time each morning and work backwards to determine what time you need to get to sleep.
 Aim to get in bed 8-9 hours before you need to wake up and remember to allow time to fall asleep and read or enjoy your bedtime routine, if needed.
 I like to use the bedtime reminder on my phone to remind myself it’s time to wind down at night.

 • Establish a bedtime routine.
 Take a bath, do a nighttime meditation, sip herbal tea, or read a book.
 Turn the t.v. off and put your phone in another room to avoid distractions, notifications, and blue light.